oliveiraxavier/kor/README.md

       --slack-auth-token string      Slack auth token to send notifications to. --slack-auth-token requires --slack-channel to be set.
       --slack-channel string         Slack channel to send notifications to. --slack-channel requires --slack-auth-token to be set.
-      --slack-webhook-url string     Slack webhook URL to send notifications to -v, --verbose                      Verbose output (print empty namespaces)
+      --slack-webhook-url string     Slack webhook URL to send notifications to --include-third-party-crds         To get unused argo-rollouts, analysis-templates and cluster-analysis-templates -v, --verbose                      Verbose output (print empty namespaces)

 ```

 To use a specific subcommand, run `kor [subcommand] [flags]`.